24 Chic Brands Like Sézane to Elevate Your Wardrobe

 Farm Rio embodies bold florals and bright colors, with prints that instantly lift your mood.
 This Brazilian brand is full of tropical prints and playful designs that truly feel like a vacation in your closet.
 I have a few of their pieces and every time I wear them I feel like I’m on an island…plus the compliments!!
 I always get asked who I’m wearing—it really stands out in the best way.

 Mila Vert nails the art of everyday chic.
-Their pieces are made in soft linens and cottons, all thoughtfully produced in Europe.
+Their pieces are made in soft linens and cottons, all thoughtfully and sustainably produced in Europe.

 I’d been searching for a a knit that wasn’t boxy and had some chic elements & shape to it.
 The belted tunic top was exactly what I was looking for… trés chic and perfect as an elevated basic.
 It’s easy to dress up with tailored pants or jeans, or keep casual with a knit pant.
 It’s quickly become one of my most-reached-for pieces in the fall and winter.